amwebexpert/etoolbox/README.md

 Again feel free to try ot the online [demo](https://amwebexpert.github.io/etoolbox/) before trying to package the Electron app for your platform :-)

-Also look under the `releases/` folder for the pre-packaged Windows version.
-For other platforms just get the source code and run the following command, which will package the installers for all the platforms:
+To build a desktop version just get the source code and run the following command, which will package the installers for all the platforms:

     npm install -g yarn
     npm install